BITSS-OPA/opa-deworming/code/05_final_opa.md

  - $w_t$: are the earnings in period $t$.
  - $\lambda_{1}$: is the direct effects of deworming on earnings.
  - $\lambda_{2}$: is the indirect effects of deworming on earnings.
- - $p$: saturation, measures the fraction of the population that is effectively usign the treatment.
+ - $p$: saturation, measures the fraction of the population that is effectively using the treatment.
  - $R$: coverage, defined as the fraction, among all neighboring schools (within 6 km), that belongs to the treatment group.